 The NQ has to be one of the coolest districts (if not the coolest) Manchester has to offer.
-From its historic buildings with New York-style fire escapes, to its many, many murals which are updated on a regular basis – the place has a lot to offer anyone who visits.
+From its historic buildings with New York-style fire escapes to its many, many murals which are updated on a regular basis – the place has a lot to offer anyone who visits.
 Walk around any corner and you’re sure to find at least one welcoming door with glistening chrome taps behind it that pour out the good stuff.
-And to make things easier for you now that the pubs have re-opened, we’ve rounded up the coolest bars the Northern Quarter has to offer, just for you.
+And to make things easier for you while out exploring, we’ve rounded up the coolest bars the Northern Quarter has to offer, just for you.

 Follow the yellow brick road (or doors…) into Flok, and you’ll be greeted with casual décor, comfy leather booths and nik naks that you only notice upon close observation.
 It’s a great spot for a relaxed, post-work drink, with a number of rotating beers on tap, wines, bottles, craft beers and much more.
 In the summer, you’ll see barrel-style tables outside with extra seating so you can soak up the sun, with a lively atmosphere full of people catching up with one another.
 Flok, 5 Stevenson Square, M1 1DN.